conradakunga/Blog/_posts/2022-01-17-coding-is-easy-any-monkey-can-do-it-software-is-very-hard.md

         - 32 bit
         - 64 bit

 Your friend will tell you you need to pay for software to help you with problem 1.
 [Software like this](https://www.add-in-express.com/purchase/index.php?family=net)

 Your friend will also tell you you need to pay for software to help you with problem 4.
 [Software like this](https://www.advancedinstaller.com/purchase.html)

-You discover to your surprise that the [online Excel has a different mechanism](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/custom-functions-overview) for writing and registering custom functions!
+You discover, to your surprise, that the [online Excel has a different mechanism](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/custom-functions-overview) for writing and registering custom functions!

-You decide to first concentrate on those using desktop Excel.
+You decide to concentrate on those using desktop Excel first.

 So you buy all this extra software and pay your developer to do his thing.